 As I’m a Brit, I naturally went as far away from home and Europe as I could for this trip.
 Here are the countries I visited (mostly) in the order I visited them.
 I say ‘mostly’ as I did a bit of jumping around and changing plans which made my trip less straight-lined.
 Luckily, we booked this trip with STA Travel who specialise in creating itineraries and being flexible.
 I honestly cannot rate them higher, they were great and I would definitely use them again!

 The Philippines (1 Months), Vietnam, Cambodia, Thailand and Malaysia (2 months), Australia (1 month), New Zealand (1 month), Samoa (2 weeks), Chile (10 days), Bolivia (2 weeks), Argentina (1 month), Brazil (3 weeks), New York (literally 36 hours)

-The obvious perfect place to start a round the world trip for any backpacker.
-It’s about as different from the West as you can get, and of course it’s cheap.
+The obvious perfect place to start an around the world trip for any backpacker.
+It’s about as different from the West as you can get, and of course, it’s cheap.
 I had researched until my eyes fell out but it was still a culture shock but this is exactly what I wanted!

 Route: Manila was our base and we hopped out to Bohol, Boracay, Dumaguete and Palawan

 Vietnam was our first proper taste of nitty-gritty tourist backpacking.
 We landed in Hanoi and threw ourselves into the hostel staying, street food eating, traffic dodging life here.
 It was something I had never experienced but you just gotta go with the flow!
 For the next 3 weeks we made our way South to Ho Chi Minh (Saigon) stopping off at a tonne of places along the way.
 Find out about my 3 week route here to get you inspired!